john-masters/T2A2/README.md

 ## R5 - Document all endpoints for your API

-* **Login for customers and restaurant owner**
-  * HTTP request verb: POST
-  * Required data where applicable: The email address and password in JSON format
-  * Expected response data: JWT Token in JSON format
-  * Authentication methods where applicable: username and hashed password is checked against db

-* **Get menu**
-  * HTTP request verb: GET
-  * Required data where applicable: n/a
-  * Expected response data: List of all foods on menu
-  * Authentication methods where applicable: n/a

-* **Post orders**
-  * HTTP request verb: POST
-  * Required data where applicable: All of the food ids for each item
-  * Expected response data: Order confirmation and order id
-  * Authentication methods where applicable: JWT Token

-* **Get orders for customers (Can view own orders)**
-  * HTTP request verb: GET
-  * Required data where applicable: n/a
-  * Expected response data: Order ID, order items/quantity and total price
-  * Authentication methods where applicable: JWT Token

-* **Get orders for restaurant owner**
-  * HTTP request verb: GET
-  * Required data where applicable: n/a
-  * Expected response data: Order ID, order items/quantity and total price for all orders not marked as comleted
-  * Authentication methods where applicable: Admin JWT Token

-* **Update menu for restaurant owner**
-  * HTTP request verb: POST (or PUT)
-  * Required data where applicable: All of the food id's on the menu
-  * Expected response data: Confirmation message and the new menu in JSON format
-  * Authentication methods where applicable: Admin JWT Token

-* **Update orders for restaurant owner**
-  * HTTP request verb: PUT
-  * Required data where applicable: Associated order ID and desired order status
-  * Expected response data: Confirmation message and the order in JSON format showing the status as whatever it's updated to
-  * Authentication methods where applicable: Admin JWT Token

-* **Delete orders for restaurant owner**
-  * HTTP request verb: DELETE
-  * Required data where applicable: Associated order ID
-  * Expected response data: Confirmation message the order is deleted
-  * Authentication methods where applicable: Admin JWT Token

-* **Get amount generated for past orders**
-  * HTTP request verb: GET
-  * Required data where applicable: n/a
-  * Expected response data: List of all orders and their total price
-  * Authentication methods where applicable: Admin JWT Token
+### Signup

+- HTTP request verb: POST
+- Required data where applicable: Name, email address and password
+- Expected response data: UserSchema
+- Authentication methods where applicable: n/a

+### Signin

+- HTTP request verb: POST
+- Required data where applicable: The email address and password in JSON format
+- Expected response data: JWT Token in JSON format
+- Authentication methods where applicable: username and hashed password is checked against db

+### User list

+- HTTP request verb: GET
+- Required data where applicable: n/a
+- Expected response data: List of UserSchemas
+- Authentication methods where applicable: JWT Token and admin role

+### Delete users

+- HTTP request verb: DELETE
+- Required data where applicable: user id
+- Expected response data: Message confirming user has been deleted
+- Authentication methods where applicable: JWT Token and admin role

+### Get menu

+- HTTP request verb: GET
+- Required data where applicable: n/a
+- Expected response data: List of all food items on menu
+- Authentication methods where applicable: n/a

+### Update food items

+- HTTP request verb: PUT or PATCH
+- Required data where applicable: Food item id in URL, and data to be updated in JSON format
+- Expected response data: Confirmation message and updated food schema
+- Authentication methods where applicable: Admin JWT Token and admin role

+### Add food items

+- HTTP request verb: POST
+- Required data where applicable: Food name, price, ingredients and is_veg in JSON format
+- Expected response data: Confirmation message and new food schema
+- Authentication methods where applicable: Admin JWT Token and admin role

+### Post orders

+- HTTP request verb: POST
+- Required data where applicable: All of the food ids for each item
+- Expected response data: Order confirmation and order id
+- Authentication methods where applicable: JWT Token

+### Get orders

+- HTTP request verb: GET
+- Required data where applicable: n/a
+- Expected response data: If user is admin, list of all order schemas.
+If user is customer, list of their order schemas
+- Authentication methods where applicable: JWT Token

+### Get current orders

+- HTTP request verb: GET
+- Required data where applicable: n/a
+- Expected response data: If user is admin, list of all order schemas except orders with the status of 'Completed' or 'Refunded'.
+If user is customer, list of their order schemas except orders with the status of 'Completed' or 'Refunded'
+- Authentication methods where applicable: JWT Token

+### Get past orders

+- HTTP request verb: GET
+- Required data where applicable: n/a
+- Expected response data: If user is admin, list of all order schemas with the status of 'Completed' or 'Refunded'.
+If user is customer, list of their order schemas with the status of 'Completed' or 'Refunded'
+- Authentication methods where applicable: JWT Token

+### Create orders

+- HTTP request verb: POST
+- Required data where applicable: Food id and quantity for first item
+- Expected response data: Confirmation message and order schema (Email is sent to customer with order details as well)
+- Authentication methods where applicable: JWT Token

+### Add items to order

+- HTTP request verb: PUT or PATCH
+- Required data where applicable: Order id in URL, food id and quantity in JSON format
+- Expected response data: Confirmation message and updated order schema (Email is sent to customer with order details as well)
+- Authentication methods where applicable: JWT Token

+### Update order status

+- HTTP request verb: PUT or PATCH
+- Required data where applicable: Associated order ID in URL and desired order status in JSON format
+- Expected response data: Updated order schema (Email is sent to customer with updated order details as well)
+- Authentication methods where applicable: Admin JWT Token and admin role

+### Delete orders for restaurant owner

+- HTTP request verb: DELETE
+- Required data where applicable: Associated order ID in URL
+- Expected response data: Confirmation message the order is deleted
+- Authentication methods where applicable: Admin JWT Token and admin role

+### Delete order items for customer

+- HTTP request verb: DELETE
+- Required data where applicable: Associated order ID followed by the order item ID in URL
+- Expected response data: Confirmation message the order item is deleted
+- Authentication methods where applicable: JWT Token and customer role (only the customer who placed the order can delete items from it)

 ---